Kennethh1987/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to make security decisions and to store tamper-proof information about some system entity.
+While a token is generally used to represent only security information, it is capable of holding additional free-form data that can be attached while the token is being created

 - [ ] What steps can you take in your web apps to keep your data secure?

+encrypt login pages, use a secure host, enforce a strong password policy.

 - [ ] Describe how web servers work.

+A web server processes incoming network requests over HTTP and several other related protocols.
+The primary function of a web server is to store, process and deliver web pages to clients.
+The communication between client and server takes place using the Hypertext Transfer Protocol (HTTP).

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = PUT with a new URI
+         POST to a base URI returning a newly created URI Read   = GET
+Update = PUT with an existing URI
+Delete = DELETE

 ## Project Set Up